 What is Premium Financing for Life Insurance?

-Premium financing is a loan which is used to buy a life insurance policy.
+Premium financing is a loan that is used to buy a life insurance policy.
 The loan is secured against the cash surrender value of the life insurance policy.
 Loans are offered by third-party lenders like private banks and life insurance finance companies.

 Who Uses Premium Finance to Buy Life Insurance?

 Premium Financing is a popular strategy for buying life insurance used by high net worth individuals, business owners and entrepreneurs.
-By financing the majority of the upfront cost of the life insurance policy, high net worth individuals don’t have to cash in, or sell assets to pay the whole cost of life insurance up front.
+By financing the majority of the upfront cost of the life insurance policy, high net worth individuals don’t have to cash in, or sell assets to pay the whole cost of life insurance upfront.

 Most businesses have highly valuable key people who are vital to the company, and without them, it would suffer.